willy874/cms-ddd-architecture/apps/cms-core/src/remotes/auth/pages/Register/requirement.md

 ## event

-- When the registration request is completed, you need to be directed back to the home page.
+- When the registration request is completed, you need to be directed back to the login page.